June 15, 2025

 To everyone in attendance tonight, we are incredibly grateful and humbled that you have joined us and shared in the making of this music.
 It is our sincere hope that you enjoy this program and will join us again.
 Your presence elevates a symphony to a community, which is a gesture that could not be more beautiful or valuable.
 Please be well and continue to nourish yourself with art.

-Oistrakh Symphony of Chicago is a sponsored project of Fractured Atlas, a non-profit arts service organization.
-Contributions for the charitable purposes of Oistrakh Symphony of Chicago must be made payable to “Fractured Atlas” only and are tax-deductible to the extent permitted by law.
+Oistrakh Symphony of Chicago is a 501(c)3, a non-profit arts service organization.
+Contributions can be made to Oistrakh Symphony of Chicago and are tax-deductible to the extent permitted by law.